zzhangjii/learning-library/lab-guides/LabGuide050.md

   ![](images/050/JS10.PNG)

-- Your Desktop is displayed.
+- Your Desktop is displayed:

   ![](images/050/JS11.PNG)